JayWebDevCom/news-summary-app/README.md

 #### Navigation
 * News Page - http://localhost:8080/index.html
-Click the button `Click To Get The News` to retirive
+* Click the button `Click To Get The News` to make the API request and append links for news headlines to the homepage.

+#### Tests
 * Tests Page - http://localhost:8080/tests.html